 - A mechanic or repair center that performed faulty maintenance on the rig

 - Companies involved in the design, manufacturing, sale, and marketing of defective trucks or components

 - A careless driver who causes the truck driver to crash

 - A government entity – the carelessness of a municipal employment or negligent maintenance of public roads can lead to truck accidents

 Identifying all of the at-fault parties is essential for recovering maximum compensation after a truck accident.
-The team at Maggiano, DiGirolamo & Lizzi will dig into the facts of your case, determine who is responsible, and present compelling evidence of their negligence and the damages you are entitled to as a result.
+Trucking accident lawyers at Maggiano, DiGirolamo & Lizzi will dig into the facts of your case, determine who is responsible, and present compelling evidence of their negligence and the damages you are entitled to as a result.

 How Long Do I Have to Bring a Truck Accident Claim?